ArgKG/2021/index.md

 <b>Full Papers:</b>

+Papers are non-archival and should report works not published previously elsewhere.
+Accepted papers would be listed on the workshop schedule, with full text in OpenReview, with the flexibility to submit elsewhere.
+We invite papers of all types including mature works, late-breaking, work-in-progress, and position papers.
+Articles under review in other venues are also welcome if that is permissible.
 Papers should be restricted to 10 single-column pages, excluding references.
 Appendices should be put after references and submitted in one PDF document.
-We also encourage authors to upload their code and data (<=100 Mb) as part of their supplementary material in order to help reviewers assess the quality of the work.
 Like submissions, supplementary material must be anonymized.

-Archival/Non-archival papers:  Authors of accepted papers will have the option for their paper to be archival (with full text in ArgKG Proceedings to be indexed in XXXX) or non-archival (listed in AKBC Conference schedule, with full text in OpenReview, and the flexibility to also submit elsewhere).
-For more on non-archival proceedings, this <a href="https://academia.stackexchange.com/questions/138797/what-exactly-is-a-non-Archival-venue-and-workshop-with-proceedings">post</a> might be helpful.

 <b>Extended Abstracts:</b>

-We welcome submissions of short abstracts (2 page max) related to the above research areas.
+We welcome submissions of extended abstracts (2 page max) related to the above research areas.
 Submissions may include previously published results, late-breaking results, and work in progress.
 Extended abstracts can summarize existing work or work in progress or summarize a collection of works under a unified theme (e.g., a series of closely-related papers that build on each other or tackle a common problem).
 Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
-These abstracts are non-archival, so participants are free to also submit their work for publication elsewhere.
-Figures and tables will count toward the length limit.
-References will not count toward the length limit.
-All accepted abstracts (and their videos) will be made available online prior to the workshop and remain accessible afterwards.
+These abstracts are also non-archival, so participants are free to also submit their work for publication elsewhere.
+Figures and tables will count toward the length limit while references are excluded.
+Like papers, extended abstracts are also anonymous during submission.

 ## Important Dates